ngs-docs/angus/de-novo-genome-assembly.md

 <center><img src="_static/fastqc_R1_before.png" width="90%"></center>
 <br>

+>**FASTQC LEGEND**
+>
-> Here: the read length is stretched across the x-axis; the blue line is the mean quality score of all reads at the corresponding positions; red line is the median; the yellow boxplots represent the interquartile range; and the whiskers represent the 10th and 90th percentiles.
+>The read length is stretched across the x-axis, quality scores on the y-axis; the blue line is the mean quality score of all reads at the corresponding positions; red line is the median; the yellow boxplots represent the interquartile range; and the whiskers represent the 10th and 90th percentiles.

 The [reverse reads](_static/de-novo-pre-trim-R2-fastqc.html) look pretty similar: